Sharing Data with the World

 The ambition of REV Ocean’s Global Ocean Data Platform

 The establishment of a global, unifying ocean data platform will enable unbiased research and facilitate a data-driven debate, leading to better decision-making and enable more successful conservation and utilization of ocean resources.

 The data platform will:

-1) Contribute to data liberation from source systems and remove the data silos
+1) Contribute to data liberation from source systems and remove proprietary silos.

-2) Contextualize the data in a common data model to enable cross domain analytics and visualizations, and
+2) Contextualize the data in a common format to enable cross-domain analytics and visualizations.

 Currently being developed in collaboration with Cognite and the Friends of Ocean Action.

 A demo version of the Ocean Data Platform was launched in San Francisco in September 2018.
 Our ambition is to launch a full-scale version of the platform at the Our Ocean conference in Oslo in 2019.